rafopar/uRwell_LDRD/README.md

 ## Decoding
 Before going into details of the installation, please make sure you have the correct version of the coatjava and the sqlite file.

-Please use the following version of the coatjava `git@github.com:rafopar/coatjava.git`
+Please use the a specific branch of coatjava `git@github.com:rafopar/coatjava.git`
+`git checkout 2-implement-vmm3-decoding-the-version-of-jastrzembski`

+To compile run
+`./build-coatjava.sh`

 For the sqlite file you need to use the file which is located in work disk `/work/clas12/rafopar/uRWELL/Readout/TT_Tests/LDRD.sqlite`